RajaShree10062003/HTML-FILES/README.md

   2. By using <form> tag with various <input> fields.

 Thank you for looking into this form!
 Happy day.
+I have uploaded the original application form for your reference, please use them for your educational purposes only.
 If you have any doubts you can mail me at rajashreecsetec20@gmail.com